ponylang/ponylang-website/content/discover/index.md

 ## Why Pony?

 There's plenty to love about Pony, but more than anything else, what we love most is that Pony makes it easy to write fast, safe, efficient, highly concurrent programs.
 How?
 The Pony type system introduces a novel concept: "reference capabilities".
 [Reference capabilities](https://tutorial.ponylang.org/capabilities/reference-capabilities.html) allow you to label different bits of data based on how that data can be shared.
 The Pony compiler will then verify that you are in fact correctly using the data based on the labels you provide.
-Reference capabilities combined with Pony's actor model of concurrency are a powerful pairing.
-Let's dig in a take a quick look:
+Reference capabilities combined with Pony's actor model of concurrency makes for a powerful pairing.
+Let's dig in and take a quick look:

 ### Mutable state is hard

 The problem with concurrency is shared mutable data.
 If two different threads have access to the same piece of data then they might try to update it at the same time.
-At best this can lead to the two threads having different versions of the data.
+At best this can lead to those two threads having different versions of the data.
 At worst the updates can interact badly resulting in the data being overwritten with garbage.
 The standard way to avoid these problems is to use locks to prevent data updates from happening at the same time.
 This causes big performance hits and is very difficult to get right, so it causes lots of bugs.

 ### Immutable data can be safely shared